11 Everyday Habits That Secretly Slow Your Metabolism

 Your body can’t store alcohol.
 So, when you sip a martini, your liver focuses on metabolizing your cocktail instead of breaking down fat from the food you’ve eaten.
 “Excessive alcohol intake will disrupt the lipid metabolism process,” says Gradney.
 Here are some myths about metabolism you should stop believing now.

 Stress has (give or take) plenty of negative effects.
 It increases hormones that stimulate the appetite center and leads to comfort eating behaviors, says Dr. Mechanick.
 The kinds of foods we tend to seek comfort in?
 More cake, and similar fat- and sugar-filled treats.
 To boost your metabolism, eat these foods instead.

 You sleep too little

 Sleep loss can increase insulin resistance, resulting in high blood sugar levels; it can also mess with hormone levels that impact your metabolism.
 Cortisol levels rise, which is associated with fat storage, explains Shames, and growth hormone—which makes lean muscle tissue—decreases.
 For your body to do its job, and do it well, it needs seven to nine hours of sleep a night.
-Here are some more tips for a faster metabolism, straight from nutritionists.

 - Joanne Rinker, MS, RDN, CDCES, LDN, director of practice and content development for the American Association of Diabetes Educators in Chicago